List of Atomwaffen Division members in the United States who faced criminal charges: Conor Climo

 In August 2019 the FBI arrested 23-year-old security guard Conor Climo on suspicion of possessing parts to make a bomb.
 According to the FBI, Climo wanted to contribute "his knowledge of constructing explosive devices toward a 'righteous' cause".
 Climo was originally in contact with the Baltic branch Feuerkrieg before joining the main American organization in Las Vegas, Nevada, where he started planning the attack.
 Climo wanted to form a team of snipers who would bomb a Las Vegas synagogue and then shoot the surviving Jews.
 He also sketched a detailed plan to attack a gay bar from the inside and outside simultaneously, using two squads.
 Climo considered other targets, including police leadership and the headquarters for the Anti-Defamation League.
-"An AR-15 style" semiautomatic rifle, a bolt-action rifle and various bomb-making components, circuits and chemicals were found in Climo's bedroom, as well as schematics of Improvised explosive devices.
+An AR platform rifle, a bolt-action rifle and various bomb-making components, circuits and chemicals were found in Climo's bedroom, as well as schematics of Improvised explosive devices.
 According to an FBI special bomb technician the materials were consistent with the items needed to function a timed explosive device.
 Like many other Atomwaffen members, Climo had been in the US Army in 2014 and 2015 as a combat engineer, and was trained in the use, construction, and demolition of explosives.
 The main leader of the Las Vegas cell of Atomwaffen Division had suggested blowing up natural gas pipe lines with thermite, and several jars of the substance were found in Climo's apartment during the raid.